-A: Medicare is a federal government-sponsored health care program for those 65 and over, and for others with certain disabilities.
+A: Medicare is a federal government-sponsored health care program for those 65 and over, and for younger people who are disabled (16 percent of all Medicare beneficiaries nationwide were under age 65 as of 2016).
 Most enrollees in Medicare have paid FICA taxes during their working years, and realize the benefits of that tax through Medicare coverage.

 Prior to 2014, Medicaid coverage was generally limited to a few specific groups:

 - pregnant women in extreme poverty

 - low-income parents of a sick child 18 years of age or younger

 - low-income seniors over 65, the blind, disabled, and those who need nursing home care, and

 - any U.S. citizen that is terminally ill and needs hospice services.

 But the Affordable Care Act expanded Medicaid as of January 1, 2014.
 Initially, this was intended to be the case in every state, but a Supreme Court ruling in 2012 made Medicaid expansion optional, and as of early 2019, there are still 17 states that have not expanded Medicaid, although Nebraska, Utah, and Idaho are working towards Medicaid expansion under the terms of ballot initiatives that passed in each state in the 2018 election.

 In the District of Columbia and the 33 states where Medicaid has been expanded under the ACA, coverage is available for anyone with an income up to 138 percent of the poverty level (about $17,236 a year for a single adult in 2019).
 The federal government paid 100 percent of the cost to cover the newly-eligible population through the end of 2016, after which the states began paying a small portion of the costs.
 By 2020, the states will be paying 10 percent of the cost of Medicaid expansion, and it will remain at that level from that point on.